-First thing you want to do is go to the rule target in question and execute the "Show Rules" command (right click option in the cell the rule is running against) and this will display the rule logic.
-This will help determine which of the below problems you are seeing.
+First thing you want to do is go to the rule target in question and right click on the cell to execute the "Show Rules" command.
+This will display the rule logic and help determine which of the below problems you are seeing.

-- Root Cause 1 - The rule block has a local variable defined like the one below, and the user notices the variable is not resolving to the correct value, or no value when hovering over variable name, or when looking at the path alias matching value.
+- Problem 1 - The rule block has a local variable defined like the one below, and the user notices the variable is not resolving to the correct value, or no value when hovering over variable name, or when looking at the path alias matching value.

 set $(variablename) path "aliasName" value

-- Root Cause 2- The rule block has a userdata variable that's grabbing the value from a local variable as seen below, and user notices the variable is resolving to blank, zero, or the wrong value.
+- Problem 2- The rule block has a userdata variable that's grabbing the value from a local variable as seen below, and user notices the variable is resolving to blank, zero, or the wrong value.

 userdata "example_userdata" $(variablename)

-- Root Cause 1 & 2 - The xpath of the path alias was not set up correctly and is causing the wrong value or no value to be picked up.
+- Possible cause of Problem 1 & 2 - The xpath of the path alias was not set up correctly and is causing the wrong value or no value to be picked up.

-- Root Cause 2 - The local variable being referenced by the userdata variable does not exist or has a misspelling in the name.
+- Possible cause of Problem 2 - The local variable being referenced by the userdata variable does not exist or has a misspelling in the name.

-- Solution Root Cause 1 & 2 - If the path alias referenced by the local variable is using a relative xpath do the following
+- Possible solution to Problem 1 & 2 - If the path alias referenced by the local variable is using a relative xpath do the following:

 - Go back to your rule and copy the target Xpath